Jewels of Mary I: Legacy jewels

 The Count of Feria, heard that Mary had given Philip II a coffer with jewels that had belonged to Henry VIII, including a jewelled dagger, which remained in London.
 Jane Dormer, Countess of Feria, Mary's former lady in waiting, delivered jewels to Elizabeth I in 1559, some of which had been Mary's.
 The list includes a tablet with an Imperial spread eagle of diamonds on one side and two diamond pillars and the Emperor's word on the other, with a closed crown and the toison d'or, with three pendant pearls; with a "picture of Queen Marie in golde with a boxe of wood"; and a "little tablet of ten pearls which was one of the Queen's majesty's that now is (Elizabeth's), as Mistress Parry says".
 Blanche Parry, Lady Knollys and Margery Norris scrutinised the returned jewels for defects and losses.

 Philip II subsequently received his English garter jewels.
+In 1645, James Howell wrote that Philip II had left all Mary's jewels to Elizabeth "without diminution", leading foreign writers to accuse her of ingratitude.

 The German traveller Lupold von Wedel saw a red velvet-covered chest with some of Mary's jewels on display at Whitehall Palace in 1584.
 He was told they had been gifts from Philip.
 One item in Elizabeth's collection in 1587 was a miniature case, "a tablet with a story on the one side and a table balas ruby in the midst, and on the other side a city having in the top thereof five little diamonds and nineteen little rubies and a great square diamond underneath and within the tablet is the picture of King Philip".

-Mary's abillments or billiments for wearing on her headdress seem to have still been in the Secret Jewel House at the Tower of London in 1605 when Francis Gofton made an inventory for James VI and I. Amongst her jewels in 1606, Anne of Denmark had a jewel of gold with a square emerald and a greyhound on the back, with the half rose and pomegranate, the emblems of Catherine of Aragon.
+Mary's abillments or billiments for wearing on her headdress seem to have still been in the Secret Jewel House at the Tower of London in 1605 when Francis Gofton made an inventory for James VI and I. Amongst her jewels in 1606, Anne of Denmark had a jewel of gold with a square emerald and a dragon with greyhound on the back, with the half rose and pomegranate, the emblems of Catherine of Aragon.